AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference

 \subsubsection{2D modal}

 \

 RGB: RGB imagery represents the visible light spectrum and reflects the electromagnetic characteristics of objects that emit or reflect visible light waves.
-It is the most common modality used in visual research.
+It is the most common modality in the field of computer vision.
 RGB imagery is a standard three-band image, i.e., $m_{RGB} \in R^{H * W * 3}$.
-For the modal encoder of this modality, we adopted the visual encoder from the Lynx model: the EVA.
-The EVA is a large visual backbone model composed of 40 stacked transformer blocks with a width of 1408.
+For the modal encoder of this modality, we adopted the visual encoder from the Lynx model: EVA\cite{fang2023eva}.
+The EVA is a large visual model composed of 40 stacked transformer blocks with a width of 1408.
 During the experiments, AllSpark loaded the official weights of the EVA model and froze them during training.

 MSI: Multispectral imagery is a modality extensively studied in the remote sensing field.
-Typically, it includes more than the three visible light bands present in the RGB modality.
-MSIs incorporate multiple nonvisible light bands, such as near-infrared, shortwave infrared, coastal atmospheric aerosol, and cirrus bands.
-Therefore, the number of channels in the imagery is usually greater than the three bands in RGB imagery, i.e., $m_{MSI} \in R^{H * W * C}$, where $C>3$.
+It incorporate multiple nonvisible light bands, such as near-infrared, shortwave infrared, coastal atmospheric aerosol, and cirrus bands.
+Therefore, the number of channels in MSIs is usually greater than the three bands in RGB imagery, i.e., $m_{MSI} \in R^{H * W * C}$, where $C>3$.
 We extended the PatchEmbed of the standard ViT\cite{dosovitskiy2020image}, modifying its channel count to match the number of bands in the input multispectral imagery.
 This adaptation allows it to serve as the feature encoder for the multispectral modality.

 HSI: Hyperspectral imagery increases the number of bands compared to multispectral imagery, often reaching hundreds of bands, with each band containing rich information.
 Unlike RGB and multispectral imagery, where an image serves as a single sample, in hyperspectral imagery, all bands for each pixel are treated as a single sample, i.e., $m_{HSI} \in R^{1 * 1 * C}$.
 In the modal encoder for hyperspectral imagery, we first use a linear projection layer to expand the feature dimensions for each pixel.
 This process is formalized as $W * m_{HSI}^T$, where $W \in R^{1 * d}$ is the weight matrix of the linear projection layer.
 Subsequently, we use a 12-layer standard transformer encoder to extract its features.
 The entire process can be represented as $f\left(m_{HSI}\right)={Enc}_{12}\left(W * m_{HSI}^T \right)$.